apple/foundationdb/documentation/sphinx/source/administration.rst

     If you interrupt the exclude command with Ctrl-C after seeing the "waiting for state to be removed" message, the exclusion work will continue in the background.
 Repeating the command will continue waiting for the exclusion to complete.
 To reverse the effect of the ``exclude`` command, use the ``include`` command.

+	Excluding a server with the ``failed`` flag will shut it down immediately; it will assume that it has already become unrecoverable or unreachable, and will not attempt to move the data on the machine away.
+This may break the guarantee required to maintain the configured redundancy mode, which will be checked internally, and the command may be denied if the guarantee is violated.
+This safety check can be ignored by using the command ``exclude FORCE failed``.

+	In case you want to include a new machine with the same address as a server previously marked as failed, you can allow it to join by using the ``include failed`` command.

 4) On each removed machine, stop the FoundationDB server and prevent it from starting at the next boot.
 Follow the :ref:`instructions for your platform <administration-running-foundationdb>`.
 For example, on Ubuntu::

     user@host3$ sudo service foundationdb stop